Home » Blog » Import Emails » How to Import MBOX to Exchange Server?- Safe Guide

 • I am Admin: Exchange administrators can enable this option to transfer MBOX to a specific user account.

-• Mailbox Variants: It supports all type of MBOX files to make them accessible such as MBX, MBS, MBOXO, MBOXRD.
+• Mailbox Variants: It supports all types of MBOX files to make them accessible such as MBX, MBS, MBOXO, MBOXRD.

 User Questions with Expert Answers

-Q 1: How do I convert MBOX to Exchange supportable format?
+Q 1: How do I convert MBOX to Exchange-supported format?

-PST is a native format that can be imported to an Exchange server using PowerShell or other ways.
+PST is a native format that can be imported into an Exchange Server using PowerShell or other ways.
 You can use MBOX to PST Converter to convert MBOX to Exchange format.
 (You don’t need to convert MBOX files to Exchange format because the solution above imports mailboxes directly without conversion.)

 Q 2: Can I import an MBOX file into Outlook?